plone/volto/packages/registry/README.md

 });
 ```

-However, registering two utilities under the same `name`, the latter will override the former.
+However, if you register two utilities under the same `name`, then the latter will override the former.
-So you can override existing utilities in your add-ons.
+Thus you can override existing utilities in your add-ons.

 ```js
 config.registerUtility({